 From fifth-eighth grades, students may join interscholastic teams that hold regular practices and play other schools both at home and away.
 There are no try outs, and everyone who signs up to play and attends practices can participate.
 Uniforms and bus transportation to away games are provided.

-In the winter, an Indoor Field Hockey club and an Indoor Soccer program are available for a fee.
+In the winter, an Indoor Field Hockey club is available for a fee.

 Where do your students attend school after Swain?

 In recent years, Swain graduates have enrolled in these many fine secondary schools, among others: Blair Academy, Choate Rosemary Hall, Deerfield Academy, The Hill School, Lehigh Valley Charter High School for the Arts, The Lawrenceville School, Linden Hall School, Mercersburg Academy, Moravian Academy, The Perkiomen School, Phillips Exeter Academy, St. Andrew’s (Delaware), Westtown School, and Wyoming Seminary, as well as many local parochial and public high schools.